open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 Assuming you're pulling your changes from a development git repo.

-## Create the Django components of a Service
+## Create the Django Components of a Service

 XOS services are located in the `xos/services` directory in the XOS source tree.
 Create a new directory for your service.